Terrorist Attacks by Vehicle Fast Facts

 July 14, 2016 - After a Bastille Day fireworks display in Nice, France, a man drives a 20-ton rental truck into the crowd, striking and killing 86 people.
 The attacker, Mohamed Lahouaiej Bouhlel, 31, a Tunisian national, drives nearly a mile on the beachfront promenade before he is shot and killed by authorities.
 French officials say Bouhlel seemed to become radicalized "very quickly" by ISIS propaganda before the attack.
 He also suffered from mental illness, according to his father.

 November 28, 2016 - At Ohio State University, 11 people are injured when a student, Abdul Razak Ali Artan, 18, carries out a car and knife attack.
-A campus police officer shoots and kills Artan, whom police believe inspired by ISIS and the radical cleric, Anwar al-Awlaki
+A campus police officer shoots and kills Artan, whom police believe was inspired by ISIS and the radical cleric, Anwar al-Awlaki.

 December 19, 2016 - A Tunisian man drives a tractor trailer into a Christmas market in Berlin, killing 12 people.
 In the wake of the attack, authorities conduct a manhunt for Anis Amri, 24, throughout Europe.
 He is shot and killed by police in Milan, Italy, four days after the attack.
 Hours after Amri dies, ISIS releases a video of him pledging allegiance to the terrorist group.